Fin Macleod, now head of security on a

 (read

-the full review) "May shares his knowledge of the
+"May shares his knowledge of

-landscape and culture ... to create
+the landscape and culture ... to

-a seductive picture of Lewis."
+create a seductive picture of Lewis."
 The Inverness Courier (read

 "gives vivid life to a harsh and rugged